 The Visitor Center reopened to the public in early June.
 Our current hours of operation are Monday to Friday 9 a.m. to 5 p.m. and Saturday 10 a.m. to 4 p.m.
 Our staff is also available to answer phone (503-325-6311) and email inquiries during our current business hours We have a small rack of brochures available outside to help visitors stopping by in person outside of these hours.

 Our in-person meetings and networking events are canceled for the foreseeable future including Business After Hours and Chamber Breakfast.
-We are looking into ways to connect with you through virtual networking and other opportunities.
+We are excited to connect with you through virtual networking and other opportunities.
 Check our calendar for the next chamber event.

 Request to our members - do you have info to share, need assistance from us?